btrettel/flt/to-do.md

         - Multi-start
         - luke_essentials_2013 p.
 45: For `t < 2.0`, possibility of random selection.
 - returncodes.f90: A module containing `errno` codes, other internal return codes.
-- fmad.f90 and units.f90
-    - `is_close`
-- unittest.f90
-    - Instead of `integer_eq`, `real_eq`, use generic `eq`.
-    - Ensure that all test messages are unique.
-    - Keep track of test results so that you know whether a test has ever failed, and thus whether it is discriminating. (bowes_how_2017 p.
-3L)
-        - Also track which assertions have never failed?
-    - Add optional argument `brittle` to tests that may be brittle, so that their failures can be ignored if desired.
-    - dataplot-like approach to ease adding tests (but use namelists instead of a single CSV file)
 - f90lint: Simple linter for Fortran to enforce anything that can't be enforced with a regex linter.
     - Check that assertions have unique messages.
 List relevant variable values in error message.
     - Check that assertion messages follow proper template.
     - Change `skip_indexing` to `dont_lint`, make other changes to make the input file clearer.
     - check for `implicit none`
-- `io.f90`
-    - read and save CSV files
-        - regex validation field for CSV
 - Add Valgrind back to check-fc.
 Suppress namelist derived-type input problem in Valgrind.
     - <https://valgrind.org/docs/manual/manual-core.html#manual-core.suppress>
     - <https://stackoverflow.com/a/23897854/1124489>